njohnson68/CS_4395_Portfolio/README.md

 ## Homework 2: Word Guessing Game
 [This program](Homework2/homework2_npj190000.py) uses Python and NLTK features to explore a text file and create a word guessing game.

+## WordNet
+[This](portfolio_assignment_wordnet_npj190000.pdf) is the PDF of my WordNet assignment which was originally created as a Jupyter Notebook.
+This assignment allowed me to gain familiarity with using WordNet and SentiWordNet.
+It also allowed me to learn how to identify collocations.